-In section B of Figure 35 is shown the reverse situation, found in the case of some industrial products.
+The chart on the right in Figure 7.1 shows the reverse situation, found in the case of some industrial products.
 The relation between production and price here is positive.
 The supply remains constant or nearly constant, but the demand shifts violently.
 This sort of diagram used to puzzle the early investigators.
-Thus Moore, in 1914, finding that the scatter diagram for steel looked like the scatter diagram for copper shown in section B, concluded that the demand curve for steel was positively sloped.4 But actually what he had
+Thus Moore, in 1914, finding that the scatter diagram for steel looked like the scatter diagram for copper shown on the right, concluded that the demand curve for steel was positively sloped.
+But actually what he had found was something approximating the supply curve for steel.
+Henry Wallace a few years later, pondering over Moore's results, began to grumble about the law of supply and demand.
+There was one law of supply and demand for farm products, he said-the higher the supply, the lower the price-and another law for industrial products-the higher the supply, the higher the price.